Transaction Costs: Manhattan Condominium

 The transaction costs for a foreigner buying property in New York is the same as for a U.S. citizen.
 There are no incremental taxes or stamp duties levied on foreign buyers, unlike in many countries that are trying to curb inflow of foreign investors.
 A foreigner may decide to own under a more complex entity structure and this would incur additional expenses.
 However, a local may decide on similar complex entities as well.

-For the buyer, the all-in works out to around 6 percent of loan amount if there is mortgage financing.
-If a cash purchase, it works out to around 2 percent of price.
+For the buyer, if a cash purchase, it works out to around 2 to 5 percent of price.
 For the seller, transaction costs amount to around 8 percent of price.

 We do not have a “stamp duty,” which is a British term.
 Our equivalent of the stamp duty are the various government taxes, mainly mansion tax and transfer taxes, listed below.

 For The Buyer